Already in use by an Am Law 100 partner to train new associates.

 Replay and Materials Available to all Registrants

-He's also built educational and training programs across multiple enterprises, especially those focused on systems, methodologies, practical applications, and organizational leadership.
+I've also built educational and training programs across multiple enterprises, especially those focused on systems, methodologies, practical applications, and organizational leadership.

 Acquire Before You Exit was written especially for small and medium business owners who are struggling with how to sell their businesses.
 It includes over 100 pages of practical practice tools and an easy to read narrative complete with real world examples.